tunnelblick icon Tunnelblick free software for OpenVPN on macOS We need translators for several languages…

 • If it detects a VPN either connected or in the process of connecting; or

-• If it had previously disabled all network access.
+• If Tunnelblick's "kill switch" had previously disabled all network access.

 On other words:

-• If you quit Tunnelblick after using it, it should not launch when you next login or start your computer.
+• If you quit Tunnelblick after using it, it should not launch when you next login or start your computer unless it needs to (see below).

 • If you leave Tunnelblick running, it will launch when you next login.